We are one international team.

 Whilst each transaction presents new and complex challenges, helping clients achieve a successful outcome is very satisfying.
 The opportunity to work with dynamic businesses and highly capable colleagues always keeps this role interesting and enjoyable.

-Before joining DC Advisory, I worked for KPMG Corporate Finance in London and earlier in my career I qualified as a Chartered Accountant.
+Before joining DC Advisory, I worked at KPMG Corporate Finance and ABN Amro Bank.
+I started my career in audit & assurance and qualified as a Chartered Accountant.

 I am a Director at DC based in Germany on the M&A team, working primarily on transactions in the Industrials sector.
 I joined DC Advisory in February 2017.